 The Committee can decide to accept less than the planned cohort size due to the quality of applicants.
 The other applicants, who the committee feels are appropriate for the Program, are placed on a waiting list, based on application date.
-Applicants are notified of decisions shortly after the time that the decisions are made.
+Applicants are notified of decisions shortly after their decision.